Check in, check out and auto saving

 You might have noticed there is no Save button in the Dundas BI toolbar.
 That's because Dundas BI saves your work automatically so you don't need to be worried about losing your changes.
 You still need to check in your work though so others can see it too.

 2. Check out an item

-To check out an item for editing, go to Open in the main menu or to the Explore window, right-click (or long-tap) your item, and then choose Check Out.
+You can also check out an item before opening it.
+Click on Open in the main menu, or you can use the Explore window if you have a different file open, then right-click (or long-tap) your item and choose Check Out.

 When you check out an item, you are reserving the item for editing for yourself.
 When others view the item, they will see only the last checked-in version.

 Items checked out to you appear with a green checkmark icon like for Another dashboard in the figure above.
 You can now right-click the item again and choose Edit, or click Open with the item selected in an Open dialog.

 If an item is already checked out by another user, the item will appear with a red 'minus' icon.

 You'll need to wait for the other user to check the item back in or undo their check out.